postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 _pm('env.create', 'environment_name', {key: value}, runButtonIndex);
 ```

-> `env.create` cannot be used to create duplicate environments.
+> `env.create` can't be used to create duplicate environments.
 Calls made with existing environment names will fail.

 Create a new environment using API keys entered by your user: